fe-moldark/wesleykent-website/network_tap.markdown

 ---

 # Introduction
 I was working on a personal project that required a network tap of sorts.
-Now, proper ones cost too much for my pride to let me purchase outright, so I designed my own active, PoE powered Network Tap using a Raspberry Pi 4, a PoE+ hat, one or two USB ethernet adapters, and a USB stick.
-Total cost for me comes out to under $100, and given the hardware I already had it was much less than that.
-It's about a half or third the price of ones you can buy online, which is not to say mine is as good, but certainly cheaper.
+Now, proper ones cost too much for my pride to let me purchase outright, so I designed my own.
+It's a PoE powered Network Tap using a Raspberry Pi 4, a PoE+ hat, one or two USB ethernet adapters, and a USB stick.
+Total cost for me came out to under $100, and given the hardware I already had, it was actually much less than that.
+It's about a half or third the price of ones you can buy online, which is not to say mine is as good, but it certainly is cheaper.
 <br><br>